Swadhaar facing margin squeeze as it enters ‘billion rupee’ loan club, scripting expansion

 (Edited by Sanghamitra Mandal)

 Swadhaar FinServe Pvt.
 Ltd. is a non-banking finance company.
-It offers microfinance services for urban poor and micro entrepreneurs.
-The firm also provides its services to men and women with limited or no access to the financial sector.
-The company was founded by Veena Mankar in 2007 and is based in Mumbai, Maharashtra.
-Swadhaar FinServe was set up by the promoters of Swadhaar FinAccess, its associate non-profit company.
+It offers microfinance services.
+The firm caters to urban poor and micro entrepreneurs.
+The company was founded in 2007 and is based in Mumbai, Maharashtra.